marie-geo/personal-website/content/publication/a-method-for-quantifying-interaction-forces-in-wearable-robots/index.md

   approach that simultaneously measures normal and tangential forces at the physical interface of wearable robots.
 The test-retest reliability is within the range of methods that assess only normal forces.
+summary: "We developed and tested a method to quantify normal and shear forces in textile human-robot interfaces."
 draft: false
 featured: false
 image: